artcom/webapp-display/README.md

 * Start the application in fullscreen: `npm start`

 ### Clear the cache of window

 The application listens to the mqtt topic `devices/<device>/doClearCache` which triggers the cache clearing.
 The respective broker is obtained by the bootstrap data.

 ## Build

-### for Windows with Docker
+### Windows with Docker

-run from inside the project directory:
+Run from inside the project directory:

 ```bash
 docker run --rm -ti \